 teaching under- & post-graduate students at Tabor College in Victoria

-Workshops and professional development training seminars.
-Co-development & lead therapist for two Trauma & Abuse Recovery Programs (9 Week program & 5 Day Residential program).
+Workshops and professional development training seminars saw Debra involved with co-development & lead therapist of two Trauma & Abuse Recovery Programs (9 Week program & 5 Day Residential program).
 (The recovery programs were specifically designed for survivors of childhood trauma resulting from abuse and neglect.
 Grounded in recent research showing how trauma impacts the development of the brain, the concept of self, and ways of relating to others.
 The program uses information and therapeutic tools to assist survivors to better understand how they have experienced life, their coping strategies and further their recovery process.)